Update 2: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

 This is from the 1988’ Yellowstone fire: Eerie but it was cool seeing all the new growth.
 We thought the pines should have been taller by now.
 It must be the high altitude that makes them grow slow.

 Lots of wildlife to see.
-‘For sure’ that’s one reason Not to miss Yellowstone Park.
+‘For sure’ that’s one reason not to miss Yellowstone Park.

 You have to personally experience the people frenzy sensation when wildlife is seen by the road in Yellowstone.
 It reminds me of a shark feeding frenzy or something.
 People are nuts.
-Sometimes there is nothing to see but rangers have to stop and direct traffic because of the hysteria.
+Sometimes there is nothing to see, but rangers have to stop and direct traffic because of the hysteria.
 Cars are parking everywhere and anywhere.
 People are running with their cameras, binoculars and telescopes.
 People are pointing.
 Some claim they see antlers, most claim they see nothing.

 Waking up here we smell pine trees and fresh mountain air.
 Heidi and I are really into the mode now.
 We’re eating healthy, exercising every day and celebrating life, especially the life we have together right here and now.